Scientific Excellence at Scale: Open Access journals have a clear citation advantage over subscription journals

 The findings are also in line with the citation advantage of Frontiers Open Access journals in the 2017 Journal Citation Reports and 2017 CiteScore.

 Many have appreciated the benefits of Open Science for society; accelerated discovery, innovation and economic growth and public access to scientific knowledge.
-This data now clearly shows that Open Access journals outperform traditional subscription journals on citation metrics and deliver better impact for authors.
+This data demonstrates that Open Access journals outperform traditional subscription journals on citation metrics and deliver higher impact for authors.

 Total Documents (2017)